firstcontributions/first-contributions/README.md

 ```
 git clone https://github.com/this-is-you/first-contributions.git
 ```
-Where `this-is-you` is your GitHub username.
+where `this-is-you` is your GitHub username.
 Here you're copying the contents of the first-contributions repository in GitHub to your computer.

 ## Create a branch

-Change to the repository directory on your computer (if you are not already there.)
+Change to the repository directory on your computer (if you are not already there):

 ```
 cd first-contributions